 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.
 As of 2021, the total market value of the school endowment was $92.8 million.
 The average college endowment was $905 million in 2021.
 The school spends $9,423 for each full-time student enrolled.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.
 Mary Hardin-Baylor meets 56.9% of the demonstrated financial need for undergraduates.
-First-year students that attend Mary Hardin-Baylor full-time are awarded $17,205 a year in financial aid, on average.
+The average financial aid package for a full-time, first-year student is around $17,205 a year.

-The average student debt for graduates in the class of 2021 was around $32,574 per student, not including those with no debt.
+Graduates in the class of 2021 had an average of $32,574 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2022-2023 FAFSA Opened on October 1st, 2021

 Learn more about Tuition and Financial Aid at Mary Hardin-Baylor.
 Based on this information, how does Mary Hardin-Baylor sound?
-Remember, a school that is perfect for one person may not be the right school for another!
+Remember, the best school for one person may not be the right school for another!
 So ask yourself: Is Mary Hardin-Baylor a good school for you?

 If University of Mary Hardin-Baylor seems like a school you want to apply to, click the heart button to save it to your college list.